 - After a good warm-up, attempt to glissando to the highest notes you can normally reach.
 If you are unable to reach them comfortably and consistently, without increased effort, you may have a cyst.

 If you are an avocational voice user, you will possibly notice:

 - Hoarseness in your speaking voice

 - Voice fatigue at the end of the day

 What does a cyst look like?

-A cyst will look like a rounded mass inside the vocal cord.
-The edge of the vocal cord will often have a rounded shape due to the mass inside it.
-The other vocal cord will often swell or have scarring due to the trauma of being contacted repeatedly by the cyst.
+A cyst appears as a rounded mass inside the vocal cord.
+The edge of the vocal cord may have a rounded shape due to the mass inside it.
+The opposite vocal cord may swell or have scarring due to the trauma of being contacted repeatedly by the cyst.

 On stroboscopy, the cord may not vibrate at all because the cyst dampens the vibrations.
 In cases of smaller cysts, the vibration may be less affected.

 How do I know if I have a cyst?

 The only way to know if your symptoms are due to a cyst is to have your vocal cords examined.
 This requires the use of videostroboscopy by a laryngologist.